aisingapore/PeekingDuck/docs/source/training_pipeline/02_configuring_training_parameters/trainer/pytorch_config.rst

    .. tab:: Scheduler

       These parameters will be used for initializing the scheduler.
 Implemented using the `torch.optim.lr_scheduler <https://pytorch.org/docs/stable/optim.html#how-to-adjust-learning-rate>`_ package.
 Refer to `PyTorch Optimizer Learning Rate <https://pytorch.org/docs/stable/optim.html#how-to-adjust-learning-rate>`_ for scheduler choices.
-Scheduler is defaulted to null.
+By default, no scheduler is used.

       +------------------------------------------------------------+-----------------+-----------------------------+
       | Key                                                        | Value           | Description                 |